 8. There are More Bears in Icy Strait Point than in Yellowstone National Park

 We were impressed when we read the statistic about how many bears are in the area: about two brown bears per square mile!
-That means there's roughly 3,500 bears there.
+That means there are roughly 3,500 bears there.
 There are less than 1,000 bears in all of Yellowstone National Park.

 If your authentic Alaska dream is to see bears in the wild (as they should live and be free) this dream can come true at Icy Strait Point.